Energinet-DataHub/ARCHIVED-geh-charges/README.md

 ## Intro

-Welcome to the charges domain of the [Green Energy Hub project](https://github.com/Energinet-DataHub/green-energy-hub)
+Welcome to the charges domain of the [Green Energy Hub project](https://github.com/Energinet-DataHub/green-energy-hub) test

 The charges domain is responsible for keeping track of price lists of grid companies and prices set by laws on the national level (fees and taxes).